hmk55555/QCNN-Research/README.md

     <td><img src="images/output.png" alt="Sample Output (Best Performance Enhanced Circuit)" width="600" height="650"></td>
   </tr>
 </table>

-## Observations
-[Not complete or updated.
-Just some preliminary findings and results summary.]
-Gradient Free calculation using COBYLA, which was found to demonstrate highest performance among gradient-free optimizers for this problem, demonstrated a significantly lower performance compared to Gradient Based calculation (similar to what is expected in classical machine learning).
-If the pattern of increasing divergence between model accuracies from the 2-class simpler scenario to the 4-class scenario continues, it could indicate that more complicated quantum machine learning architectures with thousands or millions of parameters would require gradient-based optimizers.
-This could be a significant bottleneck as gradient calculation, even on quantum computers with very high coherence times, scale linearly with parameters: O(n).
-However, the final results (60% / 70%) on this complex problem indicated that there is potential to find gradient-free methods to better traverse the Hilbert Space.

 ## Future Aim / Next Steps
 --To Be Filled Later--